richevil1/active-directory-dotnet-graphapi-b2bportal-web/Setup.md

     * Read and write all users' full profiles
   * DELEGATED PERMISSIONS
     * Sign in and read user profile
+    * Access the directory as the signed-in user
 * Click "Select"

   ![alt text][App3]